ElMassimo/capybara-compose/docs/api/index.md

 ### **go_back**

-Move back a single entry in the browser's history.
+Moves back a single entry in the browser's history.

 ### **go_forward**

-Move forward a single entry in the browser's history.
+Moves forward a single entry in the browser's history.

 ### **refresh**

-Refresh the current page.
+Refreshes the current page.

 ### **visit**

-Navigate to the given URL, which can either be relative or absolute.
+Navigates to the given URL, which can either be relative or absolute.

 - **Arguments**:
   - `visit_uri`: The URL to navigate to.
 The parameter will be cast to a `String`.